 Broccoli extract also protects the lungs, potentially from cancer, certainly from pollutants.

-Translated, this means sulphoraphane protects the lungs from pollution and smoke.
+Translated, this means sulforaphane protects the lungs from pollution and smoke.

 4. Protects our eyes From ageing

-A study suggests that sulphoraphane enhances the ability of human retinal pigment epithelial cell against oxidative stress.
-The results show that sulphoraphane may be a valuable supplement for preventing and retarding the development of Age-Related Macular Degeneration.
+A study suggests that sulforaphane enhances the ability of human retinal pigment epithelial cell against oxidative stress.
+The results show that sulforaphane may be a valuable supplement for preventing and retarding the development of Age-Related Macular Degeneration.